vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 ## Exchanging files with the box

 If we need to exchange files with the box (e.g. for installing an ODBC driver), we just use the share "\\{Boxname}\Share" to move the file from a remote machine to the box.
-We can easily access it then from within our RDP or Powershell session.
+We can easily access it then from within our RDP or PowerShell session.

 ## Conclusion

-We learned how to access the box via Powershell and Remote Desktop connection.
+We learned how to access the box via PowerShell and Remote Desktop connection.
 One again, we must understand that doing so might have a negative impact on safety and stability when done in a wrong way.